claudiarella/academic-kickstart/content/publication/sac_2019/index.md

 ---
-title: "Characterization and Performance of PADME’s Cherenkov-based Small-Angle Calorimeter"
+title: "Characterization and Performance of PADME’s Cherenkov-Based Small-Angle Calorimeter"
 authors:
 - A. Frankenthal
 - J. Alexander